Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Advantages

-Long-term and fast action, the practical absence of negative side effects (manifested in the form of anticholinergic action and suppression of the nervous system), a single daily intake.
+Prolonged and rapid action, the practical absence of negative side effects (manifested in the form of anticholinergic action and suppression of the nervous system), a single daily intake.

-Active ingredient Trade names of drugs Release form Age restrictions of use
+Active Ingredient Trade names of drugs Release form Age restrictions for use

 Desloratadine